libxkbcommon 1.11.0

 custom:baz = +other(baz)

 The include statement includes the system-provided evdev ruleset.
-This allows users to only override those options they need.
+This allows users to only override those options they need afterwards.

 The files themselves are similar to the layout examples in the previous section: